A quantum mechanics for magnetic horizons: Introduction

-More specifically, the entropy of static magnetically-charged BPS black holes in AdS$_4$ is captured by the topologically twisted (TT) index \cite{Benini:2015noa, Closset:2016arn} of the dual 3d boundary theory \cite{Benini:2015eyy, Hosseini:2016tor, Benini:2016hjo, Benini:2016rke, Liu:2017vll, Jeon:2017aif, Azzurli:2017kxo}, see in particular \cite{Benini:2017oxt, Hosseini:2017fjo} for the specific example in massive Type IIA studied here.
+More specifically, the entropy of static \footnote{To be precise, here we work in the grand-canonical ensemble at zero chemical potential for the angular momentum quantum number.
+This means that the BPS states of rotating magnetically-charged black holes contribute as well.
+However, at large $N$, the index is dominated by the states of static (\ie, with vanishing angular momentum) black holes.
+It could be interesting to study the refinement of the TT index by a chemical potential for angular momentum \cite{Benini:2015noa}.} magnetically-charged BPS black holes in AdS$_4$ is captured by the topologically twisted (TT) index \cite{Benini:2015noa, Closset:2016arn} of the dual 3d boundary theory \cite{Benini:2015eyy, Hosseini:2016tor, Benini:2016hjo, Benini:2016rke, Liu:2017vll, Jeon:2017aif, Azzurli:2017kxo}, see in particular \cite{Benini:2017oxt, Hosseini:2017fjo, Liu:2018bac} for the specific example in massive Type IIA studied here.
 In the Lagrangian formulation, the TT index is the Euclidean partition function of the theory on $S^2 \times S^1$, in the presence of a supersymmetric background that holographically reflects the asymptotics of the BPS black hole.
 The background can be thought of as a topological twist on $S^2$ that preserves two supercharges, or equivalently as an external magnetic flux for the R-symmetry.
 One observes that the TT index takes the form of the Witten index of a quantum mechanics, obtained by reducing the 3d theory on $S^2$ with the twisted background.
+This fact is not a coincidence: the TT index is robust under continuous deformations, in particular under the flow to low energies, where one only remains with the light 1d degrees of freedom contributing to the Witten index.
 Up to exponentially small corrections at large $N$, the index is the grand canonical partition function for the BPS ground states of that quantum mechanics.
 In other words, the ground states of that quantum mechanics are the microstates of a BPS black hole with given charges, and one expects the excited states to describe near-extremal black holes.
 The goal of this paper is to construct such a quantum mechanics.